dell/karavi-authorization/docs/ARCHITECTURE.md

 _NOTE: Arrows indicate request or connection initiation, not necessarily data flow direction._

-The sections below will explain each component in the diagram.
+The sections below explain each component in the diagram.

 ### Kubernetes